MilenTecle/Inventory-Manager/README.md

 ### Features left to implement
   - When a user shares an inventory list, the user can choose if it's only read permisson or edit and/or delete permission.
+  - When a user wants to clone the orignial list again, the user will get an error message saying "The invenontory has already been cloned".
+I've added that as a solution to not violate the unique name constraint.
+In the future, I would like to implement so that an incrementing number, starting from 1 is appended after the word "cloned" to get around this problem.
+  - Create a view on the landing page so that non registered users can see a QR code containing an example list.
+The share and download links are disabled so that the user can see what features are available for a registered user.
+  - Let the user choose to have public or private lists so that other users can copy another users list.

+## Testing
+Testing and the results can be found [here](/TESTING.md).

+## Security Features

+### Form Validation
+If empty or incorrect data is added to a form, the form won't submit.
+An error will arise, informing the user what field caused the error.

+### User Authentication
+Limits access for non-registred users and permission control so that only the owner of a list can edit and delete a list when shared with others.

+### Database Security
+- All passwords, API keys, ID:s and the database url are stored in the env.py file to ensure that sensitive information is not shared, along with env.py being listed in the gitignore file.
+- CSRF tokens are used on all forms throughout the application.

 ## Technologies used